-This Proxy Statement and the accompanying Notice of Annual Meeting of Stockholders and Proxy are first being sent to stockholders on or about April 10, 2001.
-The Board of Directors has fixed the close of business on March 23, 2001 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
-Only stockholders of record of the Company's common stock, \$.01 par value per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of and to vote at the Annual Meeting.
-The Common Stock constitutes the only class of securities of the Company authorized to vote.
-As of the Record Date, there were approximately 34,020,560 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
-Holders of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held by them.
-Under the Company's charter and applicable law, a stockholder is not entitled to cumulative voting rights in the election of directors.
+Only holders of record at the close of business on the record date, March 22, 2002 (the "Record Date"), of the Company's common stock, \$.01 par value per share (the "Common Stock"), are entitled to notice of and to vote at the Annual Meeting.
+Holders of Common Stock are entitled to cast one vote for each share held by them on each matter to be voted upon.
+The Common Stock is the only class of securities of the Company authorized to vote.
+Under the Company's Charter and applicable law, a stockholder is not entitled to cumulative voting rights in the election of directors.